No Apology For Kicking Against Profiling Of Fulanis As Killers, Kidnappers – Bauchi Governor * 247ureports.com

 From Ahmad SAKA,Bauchi

-The Bauchi State Governor, Senayoe Bala Mohammed Andulkadir , has explained that he has no apology for kicking against the profiling of the Fulani tribe as killers and kidnappers.
+The Bauchi State Governor, Senator Bala Mohammed Abdulkadir , has explained that he has no apology for kicking against the profiling of the Fulani tribe as killers and kidnappers.

 Governor Mohammed stated this on Wednesday during the official launching of the 2020/2021 annual livestock vaccination campaign, held at Galambi Cattle ranch in Bauchi.

-He said that the fulani tribe over the years have been making so much sacrifices in thier normadic and pastorial life, adding that the protein needs of the country through the supply of beef would not have been possible without thier contribution.
+He said that the Fulani tribe over the years have been making so much sacrifices in their nomadic and pastoral life, adding that the protein needs of the country through the supply of beef would not have been possible without their contribution.

 Governor Mohammed said that there is no tribe or group that is free from criminality, so labeling a particular tribe with crime is unfair and breeds disunity in the country.

-“We kicked against the profiling of the fulanis as killers and kidnappers, we have no apology for what we have done because what we have done is to say the truth, that there is no tribe or group that is free from criminality.We are not saying that to spite anybody or spark unnecessary controversy, we have made our point.Nigerians across the board has discussed it and I am happy to say that from all indications, majority of sensible Nigerians have appreciated what we have said and that is the point”
+“We kicked against the profiling of the Fulanis as killers and kidnappers, we have no apology for what we have done because what we have done is to say the truth, that there is no tribe or group that is free from criminality.We are not saying that to spite anybody or spark unnecessary controversy, we have made our point.Nigerians across the board has discussed it and I am happy to say that from all indications, majority of sensible Nigerians have appreciated what we have said and that is the point”

-He said Government has approved and released the sum of 32,147,500,000 million naira for the conduct of the 2021 annual livestock vaccination campaign in the state.
+He said Government has approved and released the sum of N32,147,500,000 million for the conduct of the 2021 annual livestock vaccination campaign in the state.

 Governor Bala said the money covered for vaccines, equipment and allowances for the exercise.